joakim/calendar/README.md

 Calendars like this and the Iranian calendar are the most accurate in use today.
 The instant of the northward equinox can now be measured to an accuracy of better than 1 millisecond ([Heydari-Malayeri, 2004][1]).

+## Reasoning

+#### Why base it on the Iranian calendar?

+It is the most accurate calendar designed.
+In my opinion, its foundation is also the most elegant.
+Basing the calendar on astronomical observations is not only scientifically sound, but on some level even poetic.
+Omar Khayyâm was after all both an astronomer and a poet.
+The year being reborn in spring is an idea that resonates strongly with people in the northern hemisphere (where approximately 90% of us live). <sup>[[4](#notes)]</sup>

+#### Why 8 "months" and 9-day "weeks"?

+To answer this, one should first answer the question "Why 12 months and 7-day weeks?", the common division of the year in many calendars.
+The first calendars were lunar calendars, tracking the easily observed phases of the Moon.
+A lunar phase is roughly seven days (7.38 on average), a full cycle just under 30 days (29.53 on average).
+Over time, our attention turned to the stars, and our understanding of astronomy grew.
+Eventually, agriculture and trade brought the need for a calendar that tracked the seasons.
+The Egyptian calendar was the first to abandon the lunar cycle and instead focus on Earth's cycle around the Sun.
+Still, it divided the solar year into 12 months of 30 days – maybe to ease the transition from the lunar calendar it replaced?
+The 7-day week may likewise be explained by the lunar phases, or maybe by the five visible planets in the night sky plus the Sun and the Moon?

+Being strictly a solar calendar, this calendar does not attempt to unify the Moon's cycle around Earth with Earth's cycle around the Sun.
+By not being tied to such constraints, it is free to devise new divisions of the year, attaining benefits not found in traditional calendars.
+Most importantly, 8 "months" enables the 9-day "week" of 3 * 3 days, a very flexible and powerful construct.

 ## What it's not

 #### This calendar does not attempt to:

-- Incorporate the traditional 7-day week
+- Incorporate the traditional 7-day week in its structure
 - Incorporate the [lunar phases](https://en.wikipedia.org/wiki/Lunar_phase), as [lunisolar calendars](https://en.wikipedia.org/wiki/Lunisolar_calendar) are inherently complex and irregular
 - Accurately follow the [astronomical seasons](https://en.wikipedia.org/wiki/Season#Astronomical), as their lengths change over time
 - Align with the 12 constellations of the [zodiac](https://en.wikipedia.org/wiki/Zodiac), due to the (lunisolar) [precession of the ecliptic](https://en.wikipedia.org/wiki/Axial_precession)
 - Introduce time scales or prescribe holidays – it's just a calendar

 However, features like these may be applied just as they are applied to existing calendars.
 For example, the unbroken chain of 7-day weeks may be incorporated just as it is in the Gregorian calendar, with week days retaining their traditional names and cultural/religious significance.
-The calendar's structure should always remain the same though.
+As long as the calendar's underlying structure remains the same.

 #### Related proposed calendars: